 While there is no formal permitting system under the MBTA for facility construction, maintenance or operations, FWS has developed voluntary guidelines and best practice recommendations to conserve migratory birds and minimize bird mortality from these activities and the necessary structures that accompany them.
 The MBTA drives and incentivizes industries to adhere to these best management practices in exchange for enforcement discretion.
 In practice, the FWS and the Department of Justice have prosecuted only particularly egregious violations of the Act.

 In December 2017, however, the Trump administration abruptly reversed the longstanding view, adhered to both Democratic and Republican administrations, that the MBTA regulates incidental take of migratory birds by industry.
 The Solicitor of the Department of the Interior issued a legal memorandum reinterpreting the MBTA as applying only to intentional take, such as hunting.
-The Trump administration’s new interpretation exempts businesses such as utility, oil and gas, and energy companies from compliance with the law, undercutting any incentive for those industries to reduce the impacts of their operations on birds.
+The Trump administration’s interpretation exempted businesses such as utility, oil and gas, and energy companies from compliance with the law, undercutting any incentive for those industries to reduce the impacts of their operations on birds.

 In May 2018, Defenders of Wildlife joined with other conservation organizations and eight states to challenge the legality of the Trump administration’s radical reinterpretation of the MBTA in federal court in New York City.
 On August 11, 2020, the court overturned the administration’s legal opinion, ruling that it is contrary to the plain language and intent of the MBTA.